-HCCS shall manage and invest its cash with four primary objectives, listed in order of priority: safety, liquidity, yield, and public trust.
+HCCS shall manage and invest its cash with four primary objectives, listed in order of priority: safety, liquidity, public trust, and yield.
 The safety of the principal invested always remains the primary objective.
-All investments shall be designed and managed in a manner responsive to public trust and consistent with all applicable Texas statutes, this Policy and any other approved, written administrative procedures.
+All investments shall be designed and managed in a manner responsive to public trust and consistent with all applicable Texas statutes, this Policy, and any other approved, written administrative procedures.

-HCCS shall maintain a comprehensive cash management program with includes collection of accounts receivable, vendor payments in accordance with invoice terms, and prudent investment of available cash.
-Cash management is defined as the process of managing monies in order to insure maximum cash availability and maximum yield on short-term investment of pooled idle cash.
+HCCS shall maintain a comprehensive cash management program that includes prompt collection of accounts receivable, processing vendor payments in accordance with invoice terms, and prudent investment of available cash.
+Cash management is defined as the process of managing monies in order to assure maximum cash availability and optimal yield on short-term investment of pooled idle cash.

 The four objectives of HCCS’ investment activities shall be as follows (in the order of priority):

-5.1 Safety of Principal.
+5.1 Safety.
 Safety of principal invested is the foremost objective in the investment decisions of HCCS.
 Each investment transaction shall seek to ensure the preservation of capital in the overall portfolio.
-The risk of loss shall be controlled by investing only in authorized securities as defined in this Policy, by qualifying the financial institutions with whom HCCS will transact, and by portfolio diversification.
+The risk of loss shall be controlled by investing only in authorized investments as defined in this Policy, by qualifying the financial institutions with whom HCCS will transact, and by portfolio diversification.
 Safety is defined as the undiminished return of the principal on HCCS’ investments.

 5.2 Liquidity.
 HCCS’ investment portfolio shall remain sufficiently liquid to meet all operating requirements that may be reasonably anticipated.
-This is accomplished by structuring the portfolio so that securities mature concurrent with cash needs to meet anticipated demands.
-Because all possible cash demands cannot be anticipated, the portfolio will also be placed in money market mutual funds or local government investment pools which offer same day liquidity for short-term funds.
+This is accomplished by structuring the portfolio so that investments mature concurrent with cash needs to meet anticipated demands.
+Because all possible cash demands cannot be anticipated, a reasonable portion of the portfolio will also be placed in investment options which offer same day liquidity for short-term funds.

-5.4 Public Trust.
+5.3 Public Trust.
 All participants in HCCS’ investment program shall seek to act responsibly as custodians of the public trust.
-Investment officials shall avoid any transaction which might involve a conflict of interest or otherwise impair public confidence in HCCS’ ability to govern effectively.
-All officials of HCCS having either a direct or indirect role in the process of investing idle funds shall act responsibly as custodians of the public trust.
+Investment Officers shall avoid any transaction which might involve a conflict of interest or otherwise impair public confidence in HCCS’ ability to govern effectively.
+All personnel of HCCS having either a direct or indirect role in the process of investing idle funds shall act responsibly as custodians of the public trust.